quynquyn/lessons/_lessons/class2/lesson10.md

 		trial=site.trialdeploy %}

-{% include player2.html identifier="conversation" class=lesson.class lesson=page.lesson %}
+{% include player2.html identifier="conversation" class=page.class lesson=page.lesson %}
 ## Conversation

 > Person1: 	**What are you doing?
 Are you busy?**